364th Expeditionary Sustainment Command

-364th Expeditionary Sustainment Command is a Sustainment Command of the United States Army Reserve based at Marysville, Washington.
+The 364th Expeditionary Sustainment Command (364 ESC) is a Sustainment Command of the United States Army Reserve based at Marysville, Washington.
 The unit was originally formed in 1965 as the 364th General Support group in New York City.
 In 1968, the unit was redesignated the 364th Support Group at Fort Totten, N.Y. until it was deactivated in 1994.
 In 2007, the unit was reactivated as the 364th Sustainment Command (Expeditionary) in Marysville, Wash.
 The 364 ESC was deployed to Kuwait in 2011.